passcod/thebook/book.md

 The Book I Dreamt Of
 ====================

-Pronounciation
+Pronunciation
 --------------

 #### Of names and other words native to Talhr ####

 Each letter has its sound, like Spanish or French.
 Or latin.

-The usual pronounciation rules apply, except:
+The usual pronunciation rules apply, except:

 - 'y' is pronounced 'ya', or 'yah', with the French 'a', but short and almost non-spoken.